CamilleBouliere/SASS-PHP---Out-of-the-box/README.md

-# SASS-PHP - Out of the box
+# SASS PHP - Out of the box

 Out of the box SASS compiler (SCSS syntax) in PHP with Apache rewriting based on [leafo's scss.php][compilerurl].